Haskell Monads

 I want to go over the concept to solidify it in my memory.

-Monads weren’t too scary because the concept was slowly built up to withfunctors
+Monads weren’t too scary because the concept was slowly built up to withfunctors and monoids with

 learnyouahaskell.
 I would recommend it to